fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 })
 ```

 Look now from the [documentation](https://github.com/marketplace/actions/deploy-to-heroku) how to include the health check to the deployment step.
-Use the created endpoint for the healtcheck url, you most likely need also the <i>checkstring</i> option to get the check working.
+Use the created endpoint for the healtcheck url.
+You most likely need also the <i>checkstring</i> option to get the check working.

 Ensure that Actions notices if a deployment breaks yor applicaton.
-You may simulate this by writing a wrong startup command to Procfile:
+You may simulate this e.g. by writing a wrong startup command to Procfile:

 ![](../../images/11/12a.png)